 Birthing Center & Midwives Education assures that all babies born in Wisconsin will have access to newborn pulse oximetry screening.

 ECHO Training increases access to screening technologies including pulse oximetry and echocardiography for all babies born in Wisconsin.

 The Wisconsin Department of Health Services (DHS) has added, by emergency rule, screening for Critical Congenital Heart Disease (CCHD) by pulse oximetry (POX) to the Wisconsin Newborn Screening Program’s panel of conditions.
-This rule will go into effect once it is published in the Wisconsin State Journal, which is expected to occur on Thursday, July 3, 2014.
+This rule went into effect on Thursday, July 3, 2014.
 This means that every infant born in a hospital is required to have CCHD screening prior to discharge.
 Babies born out of hospital are also required to be screened.